Skip to main content

 Preference Hierarchy

 Adding tenant context creates multiple layers of preferences for a single user.
-For example, if you design tenants to map to your organizational structure (cloud provider with multiple projects), a user can:
+For example, if you design tenants to map to your organizational structure (cloud provider with multiple projects), a user can have different preferences at each level: In this example, the same user receives alert notifications via email and Slack for prod-project but receives nothing for stage-project, even though the workspace default is alerts ON.

 Tenant Defaults

-If a user has not updated their own preferences for a tenant, they will use the defaults as provided by the tenant.
-Each tenant can have their own defaults, see more in Default Preferences.
+If a user has not set their own preferences for a tenant, Courier uses the tenant’s defaults.
+Each tenant can configure its own defaults — see Default Preferences.
 Example tenant default behavior:

 • Tenant A defaults: Opted IN for alerts, Email + Slack channels